 These two windows were opened to the public in 1948, providing a glimpse into the variety of formations possible in an underground cave environment.
-The first window is the Gem Room and which was opened in 1946 followed by the Centennial Room in 1948.
+The first window is the Gem Room which was opened in 1946 followed by the Centennial Room in 1948.
 It got its name because it was open to the public 100 years after Wisconsin became a state.
-You can now see an example of almost every type of speleothem within these two windows.
-Look for the unique beehive stalagmites and the drapery stalactites.

-Cave drapery hangs like curtains, and some stalagmites resemble beehives.
+You can now see an example of almost every type of speleothem within these two windows: cave drapery hangs like curtains, and some stalagmites resemble beehives.
 Rimstone dams create meandering pools along the flowstone surface, while shelf stone protects a pool that emerges from underneath.
 A giant column rises from the cave floor to the ceiling.